Monday, 16 October 2023

 Finally as the days passed, the Republican’s became bolder and began to advance in land a beachhead of 25 miles long by 8 miles deep.
 They formed columns which began to probe outward from this bridgehead, but as Nationalist resistance increased until these advances ground to a halt.
 Then on the 27th things turned for the worse, Mussolini had promised military aid to the rebels and it started to arrive on the island in the form of three Italian SM81 bombers and three CR32 fighter planes.
 Until this point the Republicans had benefited from air superiority with Dornier Wal float planes and bombers flying from the mainland.
 The self-styled “Dragons of Death” quickly reversed this situation and gained complete control of the air, once this was achieved, they began strafing and bombing the republican troops too.

 Further infantry reinforcements were flown in including a force of Italian Black shirts, plus loads of much needed supplies.
 A counter-offensive commanded by Lt Colonel Garcia Ruiz was launched on the 3rd September under a sustained artillery barrage.
 Over 2600 Nationalist troops began a series of bold thrusts into the Republican enclave.
 At first, though shocked by the ferocity of the Rebel attack, the Republican militia retired in good order.
 However as the days wore on, casualties mounted.
 With no adequate medical supplies or field hospitals, harried from the air and under constant bombardment, an orderly retreat became an unnecessary rout.
 Despite a numerical superiority of nearly three to one the militia began to abandon their equipment and flee to the coast, the Nationalists close on their heels.
 No mercy was shown.
 A convent converted into a makeshift hospital was captured and all the militiamen therein were slaughtered.
 Many of the 400 militia women who fought alongside their male counterparts were abandoned to their fate in the rush to flee the island.
 These women were some of the few prisoners taken, all the men being shot out of hand.
 Much was later made of the abandoned 'milicianas' by Nationalist propaganda.
 By September 13th it was all over and Italian Planes were already bombing Ibiza.
-The republicans so demoralized by the disaster on Majorca decided to abandon the islands and retreat back to the mainland.
+The republicans so demoralized by the disaster on Mallorca decided to abandon the islands and retreat back to the mainland.

 American defense attaché in Paris reported that the force "after an initial success, suffered disaster due to Italian bombing [which inflicted] heavy losses and finally forced a precipitate withdrawal."

 By the end of September all of the Balearic isles except Menorca were back under Rebel control.
 Menorca remained a part of the Republic until the end of the civil war, when it surrendered without a shot being fired.
-By 1938 Nationalist warships strategically based in Palma (Majorca) and aided by German and Italian aircraft had the Republicans effectively blockaded and they were an important factor in its defeat.
+By 1938 Nationalist warships strategically based in Palma (Mallorca) and aided by German and Italian aircraft had the Republicans effectively blockaded and they were an important factor in its defeat.

 Republican forces